 Entitled the Removing Barriers to Employment Act, this bill would require the Labor and Workforce Development Agency and the Labor Commissioner to create a grant program designed to identify and assist individuals with barriers to employment.

-Status: Passed the Assembly, and unanimously passed the Senate's Labor and Industrial Relations Committee and is pending in the Appropriations Committee.
+Status: Passed the Assembly and is pending in the Senate.

 Attorneys' Fees for CBA-Related Motions to Compel Arbitration (AB 1017)